Hawaiian Umbrella Bonsai

 General Information

-Hawaiian umbrella bonsai—Schefflera arboricola—is also known as Hawaiian umbrella tree or money tree.
-Unlike the name suggests, the tree is not native to Hawaii but to Taiwan.
+Hawaiian Umbrella bonsai—Schefflera arboricola—is also known as the Hawaiian umbrella tree.
+Despite its name, this tree is not native to Hawaii but originates from Taiwan.

 Caring for Hawaiian Umbrella Bonsai